kevinolega/homepage/disconnected.md

 I log out of social media.

-I turn off notifications.
+I turn off all notifications.

-I don't participate in events and discussion.
+I don't participate in events and discussions.

 [I say no to almost everything](https://kevinolega.com/n/).